netceteragroup/skele/packages/components/README.md

 |---|---|---|
 |**`preTriggerRatio`**| Determines pre-triggering of `inViewport`.
 Useful for rendering components beforehand to improve user experience.
 A ratio of `0.5` means that the effective viewport will be twice the size of the real viewport. | `0` |

-### With Placeholder
+### With Place Holder

-A higher-order component that can be used to display a placeholder while the component is not in the viewport.
+A higher-order component that can be used to display a place holder while the component is not in the viewport.
 This can improve user experience.

 #### Usage